Updated April 2026

 Purchasing powerVaries by location

-Zapier$105K-$155KAgnosticFully remote.
-Strong product design team.
+Remote-first integration platforms$105K-$155KAgnosticFully remote.
+Strong product design teams.

 Will Remote UX Salaries Converge?